CatalinCaldararu/CatalinCaldararu/README.md

 ### Hello world, I'm Catalin  👋

-## I am an enthusiast Software Developer with a great passion for people and technology!
+## I am an enthusiast Software Developer with a passion for people and technology!
 - 🌱 I am currently learning as much as I can 🤣
 - 👯 I am an active PMI member
 - 👯 I am an active volunteer in an NGO